omarreis/vsop2013/README.md

      +3000 to +4500       VSOP2013.p4000

 Each file is divided in 17122, 32 day intervals.
 Each interval has 978 coeficients, arranged in groups of 6 per line.
 File header contains a table of indexes into coeficients for 9 planets: Mercury, Venus, Earth+Moon baricenter, Mars, Jupiter, Saturn, Uranus, Neptune and Pluto.
+Planet Chebyshev polynomials can have from 7 to 14 terms.

 The FTP repository also contains Fortran code:
 * VSOP2013_binfile.f - Parses text file into binary file that allows fast random access.